iamazeem/spancopy/README.md

 [![Downloads](https://img.shields.io/github/downloads/iamazeem/spancopy/total?logo=github&style=flat-square)](https://github.com/iamazeem/spancopy/releases)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/iamazeem/spancopy/blob/master/LICENSE)

-`spancopy` is a CLI tool that copies files from `source` to `target` directory per `threshold` e.g. KB, MB, etc. The source files are copied to the subdirectories under the `target` directory.
-A main subdirectory is created under the `target` directory to avoid conflicts.
+`spancopy` is a CLI tool that copies files from `source` to `destination` directory per `threshold` e.g. KB, MB, etc. The source files are copied to the subdirectories under the `destination` directory.
+A main subdirectory is created under the `destination` directory to avoid conflicts.
 The first subdirectory name is `1`.
 If the total size of the subdirectory i.e. the size of the files copied into it, reaches the threshold value, a new subdirectory with an incremented name is created i.e. `2` and so on until all the files are copied.

 The sizes of all the source files must be less or equal to the `threshold` value.

-There must be enough space at `target` for the `source` files to be copied successfully.
+There must be enough space at `destination` for the `source` files to be copied successfully.

 Supported and tested on: